beeware/briefcase/docs/reference/configuration.rst

    <https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`__)

 Paths are treated as format strings prior to glob expansion.
-You can use Python string formatting to include references to configuration prioroty of the app (e.g., ``app.formal_name``, ``app.version``, etc).
+You can use Python string formatting to include references to configuration properties of the app (e.g., ``app.formal_name``, ``app.version``, etc).

 For example, the following ``cleanup_paths`` specification::